wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 miss as well, which evicts A from its primary location, fetchs B, and swaps B to its primary location.
 Such thrashing behavior is not expected in an optimal design, since both can just co-exist within the same virtual set, i.e. A being stored at location b(A) while B being stored at location b(B).

+The root cause of the prssimistic case is the fact that simple hash-rehash design is biased towards the secondary location.
+If an address misses its primary location, then either it hits the secondary location, or it evicts the line from the secondary location.
+If the secondary location also happens to be a more frequently accessed line than the one on the primary location, then such eviction decision is sub-optimal.